Even during these strange times, there’s still a lot of good work going on in our Church!

 Having raised funds to send a team of volunteers from the church and also raised over £7000 to furnish and equip the two houses we built, as well as raising £1270 for the project from the sale of calendars, we are keen to maintain our links with Kazunzu.

-Wouldn’t it be great if we could send another team of volunteers from Trinity out to Kazunzu perhaps in 2023?
-If you are interested or would like more information, please speak to Robert Allan or Jean MacSween.
+We hope to send another team of volunteers from Trinity out to Kazunzu in 2023?
+If you are interested or would like more information, please speak to Marianne Pattison.
+You can contact her via the Office.

 Labelled with Love